Meet Some of Our Officers

 I spend my free time away from work being very active in our church, and walking with several exercise buddies.
 I have participated in numerous ½ marathons and 5K races.
 I have also participated (and completed) every Country Music Marathon since it came to Nashville, a tradition I hope to continue.
 My husband and I love to travel when our schedules permit, and we enjoy planning trips to new and exciting places.

 I am truly proud to be part of the men and women who serve their community in the Metropolitan Nashville Police Department.
 Although challenging, I would encourage anyone who wishes to serve in a professional, community oriented police department to look for career opportunities in the Metropolitan Nashville Police Department.

 I have been with the Metro Nashville Police Department since 2008.
-I am currently a sergeant assigned to the Office of Professional Accountability but have had the privilege of working on several units including CSU, Gangs, Case Prep and El Protector.
+I am currently a lieutenant assigned to the South Precinct but have had the privilege of working on several units including CSU, Gangs, Case Prep and El Protector.

 Born and raised in Boston, MA, I moved to Nashville in 2005.
-I'm married to my beautiful wife and have 2 young sons.
-I am currently a law student working towards a Juris Doctorate degree at the Nashville School of Law.
+I'm married to my beautiful wife and have 2 sons.
+I am a graduate of the Nashville School of Law.
 I am very active in my Church congregation working with our youth group.
 I also work closely with the Hispanic/Latino ministry due to being of Honduran decent.
 I enjoy spending time with my family and friends.
 I am also an avid Boston sports fan.
 Go Pats!!

 It has been a real blessing to work at the MNPD for the past several years.
 I have met and worked with some amazing people and have had the opportunity to do things I never thought I could do.
 If you're looking for an exciting career that will give you a true purpose, I encourage you to apply to the Metro Nashville Police Department.